ajeetraina/dhi-sample-demos/istio-proxyv2/guides/guides.md

 ### Entry point

 Docker Hardened Images may have different entry points than images such as Docker Official Images.
-Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Dockerfile if necessary.
+The DHI istio-proxyv2 uses `/usr/local/bin/pilot-agent` as the entrypoint, while the DOI uses `/usr/local/bin/envoy`.
+Use `docker inspect` to inspect entry points for
+Docker Hardened Images and update your Dockerfile if necessary.